MailerDaemonISM/MD_App_new/account-deletion-steps.md

 Account Deletion Policy

-Users can request deletion of their account and associated data by contacting: support@yourapp.com
+Users can request deletion of their account and associated data by emailing us at: dev.mailer.daemon@gmail.com

 Upon request, we delete:
 - OAuth user identifier